micmejia/bible-dump/NKJV/Habakkuk/Hab 2.md

 "Woe to him who builds a town with bloodshed, Who establishes a city by iniquity!

 ###### 13
-Behold, _is it_ not of the Lord of hosts That the peoples labor [^f]to feed the fire, And nations weary themselves in vain?
+Behold, _is it_ not of the Lord of hosts That the peoples labor to feed the fire, And nations weary themselves in vain?

 ###### 14
 For the earth will be filled With the knowledge of the glory of the Lord, As the waters cover the sea.

 ###### 15
-"Woe to him who gives drink to his neighbor, [^g]Pressing _him to_ your bottle, Even to make _him_ drunk, That you may look on [^h]his nakedness!
+"Woe to him who gives drink to his neighbor, Pressing _him to_ your bottle, Even to make _him_ drunk, That you may look on his nakedness!

 ###### 16
 You are filled with shame instead of glory.
 You also--drink!
-And [^i]be exposed as uncircumcised!
+And be exposed as uncircumcised!
 The cup of the Lord's right hand _will be_ turned against you, And utter shame will be on your glory.

 ###### 17
 For the violence _done to_ Lebanon will cover you, And the plunder of beasts _which_ made them afraid, Because of men's blood And the violence of the land _and_ the city, And of all who dwell in it.